crenz/renzwertig-website/content/song/there_will_come_a_day/index.md

 Where depression turns into joy
 Every sickness will find healing
 And fear will give way to hope
-There will come a day, there will come a day
+There will come a day
+There will come a day

 There will come a day
 Every slave will be set free